Beginner’s Boxing Gear Checklist: Everything You Actually Need

 Heavy Bag

 A heavy bag is perfect for home training.
-If you’re serious about building punching power and conditioning, it’s a valuable addition.
+If you’re serious about building punching power on the heavy bag, it’s a valuable addition.

-Beginning of a home gym with a functioning heavy bag
+Beginning of a home gym with a functioning heavy bag, useful beginner purchases

 Skipping Rope